Khadijaramlawi/khadijaramlawi/README.md

 ### 🌟 Fun Facts

 - I’ve won the Nasser Bin Hamad International Prize for Innovation and Creativity.
-- I have a bachelor degree in civil engineering and MBA
+- I have a bachelor's degree in civil engineering and an MBA.

 ### 📊 GitHub Stats